-Items are written by Item Generation Subcommittees across the country in an ongoing way.
+Items are continually written by Item Generation Subcommittees across the country.
 The national test construction committees approve the items.
 All questions are reviewed regularly against a national practice analysis.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.